Sean Bean: Personal life

-Bean has been a fan of Sheffield United (the "Blades") since he was eight years old, and has a tattoo on his left shoulder that reads "100% Blade".
+Bean has been a fan of Sheffield United F.C. (the "Blades") since he was eight years old, and has a tattoo on his left shoulder that reads "100% Blade".
 He opened their Hall of Fame in 2001 and, after making a six-figure contribution to the club's finances, was on their board of directors between 2002 and 2007 to help raise the profile of the club.
 He stepped down in 2007 to "go back to being an ordinary supporter" where he feels at home.
 During his time there, he had a dispute with Neil Warnock, former manager of Sheffield United, after Warnock claimed that Bean stormed into his office and shouted at him in front of his wife and daughter when the club had just been relegated from the Premier League.
 Bean denies it, calling Warnock "bitter" and "hypocritical".
-He wrote the foreword and helped to promote a book of anecdotes called Sheffield United: The Biography.
+He wrote the foreword and helped to promote a book of anecdotes called Sheffield United FC: The Biography (2006).
 He also follows Yorkshire County Cricket Club.

-Bean has a tattoo of the number nine on his shoulder, written using Tengwar, in reference to his involvement in the Lord of the Rings films and the fact that his character was one of the original nine companions of the Fellowship of the Ring.
-Seven of the other actors of "The Fellowship" (Elijah Wood, Sean Astin, Orlando Bloom, Billy Boyd, Ian McKellen, Dominic Monaghan, and Viggo Mortensen) have the same tattoo, while John Rhys-Davies, whose character was also one of the original nine companions, arranged for his stunt double to get the tattoo instead.
+Bean has a tattoo of the number nine on his shoulder, written using Tengwar, in reference to his involvement in the Lord of the Rings films and that his character was one of the original nine companions of the Company of the Ring.
+Seven of the other actors of "The Fellowship" (Elijah Wood, Sean Astin, Orlando Bloom, Billy Boyd, Ian McKellen, Dominic Monaghan and Viggo Mortensen) have the same tattoo, while John Rhys-Davies, whose character was also one of the original nine companions, arranged for his stunt double to get the tattoo instead.

 Aligned with the British left, in 2015 Bean expressed support for Jeremy Corbyn and for "old Labour", the era before Tony Blair rebranded the party as New Labour; Bean also spoke of his admiration for Tony Benn.

 Bean is a Christian and a gardener in his spare time.
+He also hosts a popular ornithology podcast Get Birding.